garysweaver/irie/README.md

 Then, make sure that attr_accessible and/or attr_protected, etc. are used properly.

-### App-level Configuration
+### Application Configuration

-At the bottom of `config/environment.rb`, you can set config items one at a time like:
+At the bottom of `config/environment.rb`, you can set restful_json can be configured one line at a time.

     RestfulJson.debug = true